 Greg Burke, the Pope's PR chief, speaking at the World Communications Day Lecture and Mass (photo via Catholic Church England and Wales)

 On Wednesday, Pope Francis interrupted his general audience in St Peter’s Square to kiss and bless a severely disfigured man.
-The subsequent photos – his eyes clenched tightly in prayer, his hands around the ailing man’s face – have gone viral.
+The subsequent photos of his eyes clenched tightly in prayer and his hands around the ailing man’s face have gone viral.
 “Many saw echoes of Jesus’s healing of the leper,” reported the Washington Post that day.

 Flash back a few years to the reign of Pope Benedict XVI: The Catholic Church was awash in scandal.
-In 2006, Benedict gave his now infamous “Regensburg lecture”, in which he quoted a brutal critique of Islam and irked Muslims the world over.
+In 2006, Benedict gave his now infamous “Regensburg lecture,” in which he quoted a brutal critique of Islam and irked Muslims the world over.
 Three years later, he left many aghast with his decision to reverse the excommunication of a Holocaust-denying bishop.
-In 2010, the Church was slammed with a new wave of paedophilia allegations – and then the Vatican Bank controversy, and then “Vatilieaks”.
+In 2010, the Church was slammed with a new wave of paedophilia allegations, then the Vatican Bank controversy, and then “Vatilieaks.”
 Added to all that, the people didn’t seem to take much to Pope Benedict.
 “Benedict doesn’t smile,” a young Italian woman working at a tourist shop by St Peter’s Square told me earlier this year.
 “He is too much German!”

-In June 2012, the Vatican poached Greg Burke – then a Rome-based reporter for Fox News.
+In June 2012, the Vatican poached Greg Burke when he was still a Rome-based reporter for Fox News.
 Burke’s job would be to manage “communications issues” and to integrate the Vatican’s many media organs, explained a Vatican official.
-Burke himself said he was hired “to formulate the message and try to make sure everyone remains on message”.
+Burke himself said he was hired “to formulate the message and try to make sure everyone remains on message.”

 “I know what journalists are looking for and what they need,” Burke told reporters, “and I know how things will play out in the media.”